-Participants will receive a Certificate of Completion, issued electronically, upon successful completion of the credential program.
-The Certificate of Completion will include the grade earned.
-The certificate can be shared in future job applications, graduate school applications, or share on professional platforms such as LinkedIn.
+Participants will receive a Certification of Completion, issued electronically, upon successful completion of the credential program.
+The Certification of Completion will include the grade earned.
+The certification can be shared in future job applications, graduate school applications, or share on professional platforms such as LinkedIn.

 The virtual program allows you to engage with lectures at your own pace and log in for designated office hours with faculty and graduate teaching assistants from anywhere in the world.
 You will also leverage a virtual discussion board for quick communication with peers and teaching assistants.

 You can anticipate a commitment of approximately 5-10 hours per week.
 This weekly estimate is based on three-four hours of lecture (viewed at your own pace), two-three hours for assignments, and one-two hours of live office hours with faculty and teaching assistants.

 This part-time format makes the program more compatible for those in full-time jobs or degree programs.